davideperozzi/smoovy/README.md

 ```

 ### Linting a package
-The `ESLinter` is used for linting packages.
+The `ESLinter` is being used for linting packages.
 Everything except the `src` folder will be ignored.
 ```sh
 yarn lint --scope=<name>
 ```